MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/index.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 01/06/2020
+ms.date: 01/27/2020
 ---
 # Scalar data types

 Every data value (such as the value of an expression, or the parameter to a function, or the value of an expression) has a **data type**.
-A data type is broadly categorized as either being a **scalar data type** (one of the built-in predefined types listed below), or be a **user-defined record** (an ordered sequence of name/scalar-data-type pairs, such as the data type of a row of a table).
+A data type is either a **scalar data type** (one of the built-in predefined types listed below), or a **user-defined record** (an ordered sequence of name/scalar-data-type pairs, such as the data type of a row of a table).

 Kusto supplies a set of system data types that define all the types of data that can be used with Kusto.

+> [!NOTE]
 > User-defined data types are not supported in Kusto.

-The following table lists the data types supported by in Kusto, alongside additional aliases one can use to refer to them and a roughly equivalent .NET Framework type.
+The following table lists the data types supported by Kusto, alongside additional aliases you can use to refer to them and a roughly equivalent .NET Framework type.

 | Type       | Additional name(s)   | Equivalent .NET type              | gettype()   |Storage Type (internal name)|